openshift-labs/learn-katacoda/introduction/developing-with-odo/03-deploying-component-from-source-code.md

 `odo` will update you on the progress of creating the component, and you should see output similar to this:

 ```
 ✓  Checking component
 ✓  Checking component version
- ✓   Creating component frontend
- OK  Component 'frontend' was created and port 8080/TCP was opened
- OK  Component 'frontend' is now set as active component
-To push source code to the component run 'odo push'
+Please use `odo push` command to create the component with source deployed
 ```

 When we created the backend component, we viewed the logs via the terminal.
 You can also follow the status of your container creation in the web console.
 Click the Dashboard tab and make sure you're in the project named "myproject".
 Click **Overview** in the left navigation to go to the Overview section, where you should see the following:

 ![OKD Web Console](../../assets/introduction/developing-with-odo/frontend-console.png)

 Once the deployment finishes, you'll see the pod become available.
 Now let's go back to the terminal so we can push our code.

 With the component named and created, we can `push` Node.js source code from the current directory, `frontend`.